pprabhu78/Streamline/docs/ProgrammingGuideNIS.md

 The directional scaling and sharpening algorithm are combined together in NVScaler while NVSharpen only implements the adaptive-directional-sharpening algorithm.
 Both algorithms are provided as compute shaders and developers are free to integrate them in their applications.
 Note that if you integrate NVScaler, you should NOT also integrate NVSharpen, as NVScaler already includes a sharpening pass.

-For more information on the NVIDIA Image scaling SDK visit https://github.com/NVIDIAGameWorks/NVIDIAImageScaling
+For more information on the NVIDIA Image scaling SDK visit [NVIDIA Image Scaling SDK](https://github.com/NVIDIAGameWorks/NVIDIAImageScaling)

 ### 1.0 INITIALIZE AND SHUTDOWN